usatlas/docs/jupyter/SLACjupyter.md

 1. Following the same steps above to launch Jupyter at SLAC.
 2. Instead of choosing the "atlas-jupyter..." instance, you choose "Custom Singularity Image" or "Custom Conda Environment".
 3. The "Commands to initate Jupyter" box will be pre-filled with commands to prepare your instance.
-You can edit/paste whatever Shell script to prepare launching your Jupyter environment.
+You can edit/paste whatever Shell script to the box to prepare launching your Jupyter environment.
 Below is an example of your Shell script using Singularity (you can also setup Conda here)
 ```
 export SINGULARITY_IMAGE=/afs/slac/.../my_singularity_image.sif
 function jupyter() { singularity exec --nv -B /gpfs,/scratch,/nfs,/afs ${SINGULARITY_IMAGE} jupyter $@; }